 - Preheat oven to 400 F (200 C).

-- In a large non-stick skillet, sauté the red onion, carrots, and mushrooms for about 10 minutes (or until the carrots have softened and the mushrooms have released their liquid and reduced in size), add a pinch of salt to the veggies while they're sautéing.
+- In a large non-stick skillet, cook the red onion, carrots, and mushrooms for about 10 minutes (or until the carrots have softened and the mushrooms have released their liquid and reduced in size), add a pinch of salt to the veggies while they're cooking.
 For oil-free cooking add a tablespoon or two of water at a time if the veggies start to stick and prevent burning.
+(Or use a neutral-tasting oil)

 - Add the minced garlic, thyme, rosemary, and sauté for 2-3 more minutes.